Hangar-31/atlantamusicians.com/src/pages/about-our-local.md

       - name: Meghan Yost
         title: Local Executive Board
         text: >-
-          Meghan Yost-Coe, violist and pedagogue, strongly believes in music as a vehicle
+          MEGHAN YOST-COE, violist and pedagogue, strongly believes in music as a vehicle

           for human expression and social change.
 She teaches and performs with